quyminh1405/Java/README.md

 # Java
-These are the codes relating to my Java tutorial on Lynda.
+These are the codes regard my review on Lynda's Java tutorial.